 Marie Curie who won the Nobel Prize in Chemistry in 1911 discovered radium in pitchblende (a radioactive, uranium-rich mineral ore) ore which contained uraninite from Jachymov.
 Jachymov was the source of radium in the world up until WW1.

 When miners mining the uranium discovered a very strong spring of thermal water, they used it on their aches and pains and experienced relief quite quickly, they did not realise what they had discovered!

 The water was examined and it was found that it contained a high concentration of radioactive radon gas.
 The gas becomes a natural source of energy when it is released from the cracks in the earth and dissolves in underground water.

-The Radon Springs assists in healing issues with:
+The Radon Springs in Jachymov assists in healing issues with:

 - locomotive organs (musculoskeletal system)

 - degenerative – joints and spine